-The image making king is back with his dream lens and reinvigorating the zombie genre in an all-out bombastically gory self-aware heist film that at its core is an affectingly sentimental family drama.
-Clocking in at two and half hours, it never feels like its overstaying or crammed with superhero mythos, but methodically paced to give the audience just enough time to connect with the greatly stacked cast of the film.
+The image making king is back with his dream lens and reinvigorating the zombie genre in an all-out bombastically gory self-aware heist film.
+Clocking in at two and half hours, it never feels like its overstaying or crammed, but methodically paced to give the audience just enough time to connect with the greatly stacked cast of the film.

 Happy my man is back to his roots with this spiritual rediscovery of filmmaking.